SkeletonGait: Gait Recognition Using Skeleton Maps: 1. Introduction

 As shown in Fig.~\ref{fig:intro}, we present a comprehensive evaluation on five popular large-scale gait datasets: OU-MVLP~\cite{takemura2018multi}, GREW~\cite{zhu2021gait}, Gait3D~\cite{zheng2022gait}, SUSTech1K~\cite{Shen_2023_CVPR}, and CCPG~\cite{Li_2023_CVPR}.
 Here the label `SOTA Skeleton' denotes the most cutting-edge performances achieved by existing skeleton-based methods, regardless of the sources of publication.
 According to in-depth investigations, we have uncovered the following insights: 1) Compared with previous skeleton-based methods, SkeletonGait better exposes the importance of body structural features in describing gait patterns thanks to its competitiveness.
 The underlying reasons, \textit{i.e.}, the advantages of the skeleton map over raw joint coordinates, will be carefully discussed.
 2) Interestingly, despite GREW is usually regarded as the most challenging gait dataset due to its extensive scale and real-world settings, SkeletonGait performing impressive performance suggests that the walking patterns of its subjects can be effectively represented solely by body structural attributes, with no requirement for shape characteristics.
-The causes will be explored in detail.
+This revelation prompts a subsequent investigation into the potential lack of viewpoint diversity of GREW.
 3) When the input silhouettes become relatively unreliable, such as in instances of poor illumination in SUSTech1K and complex occlusion in Gait3D and GREW, the skeleton map emerges as a pivotal player in discriminative and robust gait feature learning.
 Further findings and insights will be discussed in the experiment section.

 By integrating the superiority of silhouette and skeleton map, a novel gait framework known as \textbf{SkeletonGait++} is introduced.
 In practice, SkeletonGait++ effectively aggregates the strengths of these two representations by a fusion-based multi-branch architecture.
 Experiments show that SkeletonGait++ reaches a pioneering state-of-the-art performance, surpassing existing methods by a substantial margin.
-Further visualizations verify that SkeletonGait++ is capable of adaptively capturing meaningful gait patterns, consisting of discriminative semantics within body structural and shape features.
+Further visualizations verify that SkeletonGait++ is capable of adaptively capturing meaningful gait patterns, consisting of discriminative semantics within both body structural and shape features.

 Overall, this paper promotes gait research in three aspects: \begin{itemize} \item The introduction of the skeleton map aligns two widely employed gait representations, namely the skeleton and silhouette, in terms of input data format.
 This alignment facilitates an intuitive exploration of their collaborative and complementary characteristics. \item SkeletonGait introduces a robust baseline model utilizing skeleton maps, showcasing remarkable advancements over preceding skeleton-based methods across diverse gait datasets.
 Beyond its quantitative achievements, the insights and revelations derived from SkeletonGait can inspire further gait research. \item The multi-modal SkeletonGait++ reaches a new state-of-the-art across various datasets by extracting `comprehensive' gait features. \end{itemize}